cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.0.6 =
+Facebook pixel change for Purchase, SearchResult and ViewCategory events

+= 8.0.5 =
+Facebook pixel change for AddToCart event

+= 8.0.4 =
+Facebook pixel code change for variable products

+= 8.0.3 =
+Cleaned-up some un-used code

+= 8.0.2 =
+Solved a PHP warning issue that showed on the settings page

+= 8.0.1 =
+Removed some more obsolote license JS code

+= 8.0.0 =
+Removed the phone home license check feature
+Made all remaining features free and fully functional Solved an issue where the function wc_review_ratings_enabled was not supported by any WC version older than 3.6 Users with a license: please reach out to support@adtribes.io to receive a download link with the Elite version of the plugin

 = 7.9.9 =
 Solved an issue where the function wc_review_ratings_enabled was not supported by any WC version older than 3.6